AmedeeBulle/octoprint-containers/README.md

 <!-- TOC END -->
 # Introduction
-This is a Docker setup for [OctoPrint](https://octoprint.org/) on Raspberry Pi 3B/3B+.
+This is a Docker setup for [OctoPrint](https://octoprint.org/) on Raspberry Pi.
 It can be run with [resin.io](https://resin.io/) or as _Plain Docker_ on Raspbian.

 The setup is made of 3 containers: